-Born in 1982. lives and works in Saint Léger under La Bussière.
+Born in 1982. lives and works in Saint Léger sous La Bussière.

 Represented by Galerie Ségolène Brossette, Paris and The Merchant House, Amsterdam.